-The Euro-BioImaging Italian Molecular Imaging Node Candidate (Multi-sited Multi-Modal Molecular Imaging Node – MMMI) focuses on biomedical imaging, offering the acquisition of “in vivo” images by means of the most relevant imaging modalities.
+The Euro-BioImaging Italian Molecular Imaging Node (Multi-sited Multi-Modal Molecular Imaging Node – MMMI) focuses on biomedical imaging, offering the acquisition of “in vivo” images by means of the most relevant imaging modalities.
 The MMMI Node is distributed over four Italian cities (Turin, Milan, Naples and Pisa), with Centers specialized on different imaging modalities, reporters and animal models.

 A multi-sited Node allows to organize the different know-how, experimental facilities, research experience and interests of the different sites into a network where the different "souls" contributing to the molecular imaging field can interact giving shape to new concepts and applications for life sciences.
 Thus, the merging of all available imaging modalities, instruments and expertises in the multi-sited node will allow to respond to the needs of a greater number of users.